pulpecja/indeed_flex_challenge/README.md

 Some ideas for improvements:
 1. The application currently does not have a database.
 If it was added, we could also add unique validation on the Product's code and use it as a primary key.
 2. The application is ready for creating new types of promotions.
 It is enough to create new classes in the `promotions` directories.
 3. The application currently does not handle currencies.
-We can add `Money` gem to keep also the data about the currency.
+We can add a `Money` gem to return also the information about the currency.